 Less commonly, blurred vision can signal gestational diabetes, a pregnancy complication affecting 6-9% of pregnant women.
 The rise in blood sugar level impacts the focusing lens of the eye, leading to blurry vision.
 If you are diagnosed with diabetes, including gestational diabetes, it's a good idea to book an eye exam to monitor for retinal changes.

-Blurred vision is also a common side effect of dry eye syndrome, a condition characterized by tears that don’t adequately lubricate the eyes, which can be brought on or exacerbated by pregnancy.
+Blurred vision is also a common side effect of dry eye syndrome, a condition characterised by tears that don’t adequately lubricate the eyes, which can be brought on or exacerbated by pregnancy.

 Pregnancy hormones can cause a reduction in the amount of tears your eyes produce or affect the quality of the tears.
 These changes can affect a woman throughout her entire pregnancy, but studies show that eye dryness is particularly common in the last trimester.
 For this reason, some women find it difficult to wear contact lenses in their third trimester and temporarily switch to glasses.